 Society (會 huì) – a secret society.
 Similar to Associations for the most part, but cloaked in secrecy and entangled in rituals/traditions.
 Sometimes religious or cult-like in nature.

-Escort Agency (鏢局 biāojú) – a protection agency for hire.
-They work as bodyguards for people and/or shipments of goods.
+Escort Agency (镖局 biāojú) – a protection agency for hire.
+The Armed Escorts (镖人 / 镖师 / 镖客) of these Agencies typically work as bodyguards for travelers and merchant caravans.
 Commonly seen in Wuxia novels.

 Martial Arts Terms